 - Work effectively as a team member to achieve creative decisions.

 - Work with customers and clients of visual production companies to develop visual advertising and public information products and programs.

-It is the program’s mission to provide the Visual Communications industry with graduates possessing the necessary attitudes, skills and knowledge to be effective contributors to the advancement of the graphic and digital arts.
+It is the program’s mission to provide the Visual Communications industry with graduates possessing the necessary attitudes, skills, and knowledge to be effective contributors to the advancement of graphics and digital arts.